SuhanshuBhattacharya/SuhanshuBhattacharya/README.md

 - 👋 Hi, I’m @SuhanshuBhattacharya
-- 👀 I’m a Mathematics graduate with a Post-Graduation in Data Science.
-Highly analytical, organized, and dependable candidate.
-Proficient in Python, SQL, Exploratory Data Analysis, and Machine Learning.
-Motivated to learn, grow and excel in the field of Data Science.
-Successful at managing multiple priorities with a positive attitude
+- 👀 Data Analyst at The Math Company.
-- 🌱 I’m currently learning Python(Exploratory Data analysis and Machine Learning) and SQL
+- 🌱 I am proficient in Python, SQL, Supervised and Unsupervised Machine Learning and Hypothesis testing
 - 📫 How to reach me https://www.linkedin.com/in/suhanshu-bhattacharya-37b52522a/

 <!---